 About Associates Insectary

 Associates Insectary is a grower-owned cooperative based in Santa Paula, California focused on providing our grower-members with premium quality Integrated Pest Management services.
-We provide pest consultations, beneficial insect releases and spray applications to protect the nearly 8,000 acres of citrus and avocado groves owned by our Members.
+We provide pest consultations, beneficial insect releases and spray applications to protect over 6,000 acres of citrus and avocado groves owned by our Members.
 As a grower-owned cooperative, Associates operates on a break-even basis, motivated not by profit, but solely by providing high quality beneficials and pest control services to our grower-members.
 In more recent years, our Association’s reputation for producing high quality beneficial insects and mites has allowed us to expand our business beyond our local region and into markets throughout North and Central America and the Far East.

 In continual operation since 1928, Associates Insectary is the oldest commercial insectary in the United States.
 The Insectary was originally established to raise the ladybird beetle, Cryptolaemus montrouzieri, in order to help in fight the Citrophilus mealybug, which was decimating Ventura County citrus groves in the 1920’s.
 We have since expanded our facilities and production capacity to be able to raise several other species of beneficial organisms and now have over 50,000 sq. ft. of rearing space at our five acre facility.
 Associates Insectary is the sole producer of the “Mealybug Destroyer” beetle in North America.
 We are also the leading producer of the Red scale parasite, Aphytis melinus, and the predatory mite, N. californicus, in the United States.